On the geometric quantization of contact manifolds: Abstract

 \section{Abstract}

 Suppose that $(M,E)$ is a compact contact manifold, and that a compact Lie group $G$ acts on $M$ transverse to the contact distribution $E$.
 In an earlier paper, we defined a $G$-transversally elliptic Dirac operator $\dirac$, constructed using a Hermitian metric $h$ and connection $\nabla$ on the symplectic vector bundle $E\rightarrow M$, whose equivariant index is well-defined as a generalized function on $G$, and gave a formula for its index.
-By analogy with the geometric quantization of symplectic manifolds, the $\mathbb{Z}_2$-graded Hilbert space $\ker \dirac \oplus \ker \dirac^{\!\!*}$ can be interpreted as the ``quantization'' of the contact manifold $(M,E)$; the character of the corresponding virtual $G$-representation is then given by the equivariant index of $\dirac$.
-By defining contact analogues of the algebra of observables, pre-quantum line bundle and polarization, we further extend the analogy by giving a contact version of the Souriau-Kostant approach to quantization.
+By analogy with the geometric quantization of symplectic manifolds, the $\mathbb{Z}_2$-graded Hilbert space $Q(M)=\ker \dirac \oplus \ker \dirac^{\!\!*}$ can be interpreted as the ``quantization'' of the contact manifold $(M,E)$; the character of the corresponding virtual $G$-representation is then given by the equivariant index of $\dirac$.
+By defining contact analogues of the algebra of observables, pre-quantum line bundle and polarization, we further extend the analogy by giving a contact version of the Kostant-Souriau approach to quantization, and discussing the extent to which this approach is reproduced by the index-theoretic method.